viterin/vek/README.md

 **vek.xxx_Into( dst, .. )**

-Append `_Into` to the function name to write to an existing slice, e.g.
+Append `_Into` to the function name to write the result into a target slice, e.g.
 `vek.AddNumber_Into(dst, x, 2)`.
 The destination should have sufficient capacity to hold the result, its length can be anything.
 It should not overlap other argument slices.
 The return value is the destination slice resized